ReVersion: Diffusion-Based Relation Inversion from Images: Introduction

 \section{Introduction}

-Recently, Text-to-image (T2I) diffusion models~\cite{rombach2022ldm, ramesh2022dalle2, saharia2022imagen} have shown promising results and enabled subsequent explorations of various generative tasks.
-There have been several attempts~\cite{gal2022textualinversion, ruiz2022dreambooth, kumari2022customdiffusion} to \textbf{\textit{invert}} a pre-trained text-to-image model, obtaining a text embedding representation to capture the object in the reference images.
-While existing methods have made substantial progress in capturing object appearances, such exploration for relations is rare.
-Capturing object relation is intrinsically a harder task as it requires the understanding of interactions between objects as well as the composition of an image, and existing inversion methods are unable to handle the task due to entity leakage from the reference images.
-Yet, this is an important direction that worths our attention.
+Recently, text-to-image (T2I) diffusion models~\cite{rombach2022ldm, ramesh2022dalle2, saharia2022imagen} have shown promising results and enabled subsequent explorations of various generative tasks.
+There have been several explorations~\cite{gal2022textualinversion, ruiz2022dreambooth, kumari2022customdiffusion, chen2023suti, wei2023elite, li2023blipdiffusion, jia2023tamingencoder} on the \textit{appearance inversion} task.
+Specifically, given a few images of a specific object (\eg, a cat statue), \textit{appearance inversion} learns to map a ``new word'' to this concept via the text-to-image model.
+The ``new word'' can then be used in prompts to generate new images that contain this concept.
+While existing methods have made substantial progress in capturing object \textit{appearances}, such exploration for \textit{relations} between objects is rare.

-In this paper, we study the \textbf{\textit{Relation Inversion}} task, whose objective is to learn a relation that co-exists in the given exemplar images.
+In this paper, we study the \textbf{\textit{Relation Inversion}} task, whose objective is to learn a \textit{relation} that co-exists in the given exemplar images.
 Specifically, with objects in each exemplar image following a specific relation, we aim to obtain a relation prompt in the text embedding space of the pre-trained text-to-image diffusion model.
-By composing the relation prompt with user-devised text prompts, users are able to synthesize images using the corresponding relation, with customized objects, styles, backgounds, \etc.
+By composing the relation prompt with user-devised text prompts, users are able to synthesize images using the corresponding relation, with new objects, styles, and backgrounds, \etc. Studying \RI{} not only addresses a critical gap in text-to-image model inversion tasks but also paves the way for deeper understanding and generation of relation-rich visual content.

-To better represent high-level relation concepts with the learnable prompt, we introduce a simple yet effective \textbf{\textit{preposition prior}}.
-The preposition prior is based on a premise and two observations in the text embedding space.
-Specifically, we find that 1) prepositions are highly related to relations, 2) prepositions and words of other Parts-of-Speech are individually clustered in the text embedding space, and 3) complex real-world relations can be expressed with a basic set of prepositions.
-Our experiments show that this language-based prior can be effectively used as a high-level guidance for the relation prompt optimization.
+The \textit{Relation Inversion} task is intrinsically different from existing appearance inversion tasks, and thus poses unique challenges.
+Appearance inversion~\cite{gal2022textualinversion, ruiz2022dreambooth, kumari2022customdiffusion, chen2023suti, wei2023elite, li2023blipdiffusion, jia2023tamingencoder} focuses on capturing the look of a specific entity, thus the commonly used pixel-level reconstruction loss is typically adequate to learn a prompt that encapsulates the shared information among exemplar images.
+In contrast, \textit{relation} is a more abstract visual concept, and a pixel-wise loss alone is insufficient for precise extraction of the intended relation.
+Consequently, linguistic and visual priors are needed to accurately represent these high-level relation concepts.